fbgencer/markdownipy/README.md

 ![](markdownipy_logo.png)

-Markdownipy is a simple Python library to generate fast markdown files using only two operators and some helpers
+Markdownipy is a Python library to generate markdown files using only two operators and some helpers

 ##  `<` writes text to markdown file, `|` just gives property to the text